area9innovation/flow9/doc/faq.markdown

 #### Creating Maybe in iterators

-There are two common antipaterns:
+There are two common antipatterns:

 	m : Maybe<?>
 	filter(arr, \a : ? -> Some(a) == m)